-This Annual Security Report is published annually in September by the MCC Police Department on the MCC website.
-Written notification of its availability is made to all enrolled students and employees each year that includes a brief description of the report’s contents along with the address on the website where the report is located.
+This Annual Security Report is published in September by the MCC Police Department on the MCC website.
+Written notification of its availability is made to all enrolled students and employees each year, which includes a brief description of the report’s contents along with the address on the website where the report is located.
 Students and employees are notified with a pamphlet that is given to all new students at New Student Orientation, distributed in every class during the first week of the new semester and provided to all employees through intra-office mail.
 The website address for the Annual Security Report is also included on the MCC web pages of the Human Resources and Admissions Departments to inform prospective students and employees.
 Paper copies may be obtained from the MCC Police Department.

 College Security Policies

 MCC Police Department: